eth-educators/eth-docker-docs/website/docs/Support/Windows.md

 `HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System` and create a new DWORD called `AutomaticRestartSignOnConfig`.
 Set it to `0` if you use BitLocker, and to `1` if you are not.

+- To keep the system secure, configure Windows Update to download and apply patches automatically, and to update WSL.
+Settings -> Windows Update -> Advanced, enable "Receive updates for other Microsoft products" and "Get me up to date".

 - Optional: Improve your WSL experience with [Windows Terminal and oh-my-zsh](https://gist.github.com/zachrank/fc71ed301e9823264ddac4fb77975735)
 - Optional: Use sparse VHD for WSL, `wsl.exe --list` and then `wsl.exe --manage DISTRO-NAME --set-sparse true`.
 I have not tested the performance impact of this.
 - Optional: Configure your Windows drive to be [encrypted with Bitlocker](https://www.windowscentral.com/how-use-bitlocker-encryption-windows-10).
 Be very careful to print out the recovery key and keep it safe.
 Always suspend Bitlocker before doing a UEFI/BIOS upgrade.

-To keep the system secure, configure Windows Update to download and apply patches automatically, and to update WSL.
-Settings -> Windows Update -> Advanced, enable "Receive updates for other Microsoft products" and "Get me up to date".

-Configure Docker Desktop to download patches automatically.
-Applying them may be a manual step.

 From here, you should be able to configure Eth Docker as usual, see [Quick Start](../Usage/QuickStart.md).